bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

 The settings on this page control how users are selected and queried when adding a user to a bug.
-For example, users need to be selected when choosing who the bug is assigned to, adding to the CC list or selecting a QA contact.
+For example, users need to be selected when assigning the bug, adding to the CC list, or selecting a QA contact.
 With the "usemenuforusers" parameter, it is possible to configure Bugzilla to display a list of users in the fields instead of an empty text field.